statikbe/laravel-nova-chained-translation-manager/README.md

 ## Configuration

-Have a look at the configuration options of the Laravel Chained Translator library.
+You can configure the custom language directory name and extend or finetune the service provider of the Laravel Chained Translator.
+Have a look at the configuration options of the [Laravel Chained Translator library](https://github.com/statikbe/laravel-chained-translator).

 ### Supported locales